-Below you'll read Moriah's experience with her milk bath maternity photo shoot and then hear from her photographer Laura of Hazle Moon Photography.
+Below you’ll read Moriah’s experience with her milk bath maternity photoshoot.
+And then you’ll hear from her photographer Laura of Hazle Moon Photography.

 Laura assured me she’d make me look awesome and I’m so glad I trusted her.
 She had all these gorgeous flowers and expertly advised me on the best poses and positions, we had a lot of fun.

 It was so special to focus on this baby and to really honor such a sacred time in my life.

 I felt like a goddess, and I cried when I first saw the photos.